ShounakCy/NVTask/README.md

 9. Normalizing the pixel values in the image using MIN_MAX method, helps in changing the pixel intensity and increasing the overall contrast.
 10. Cropping the required region ( this can be done at the veru starting as well, if we assume that the starting and ending pixel of the coating is same of all pixels)
 11. Removed remaining small blobs
-12. Found the contours of the defect pathces and marked them.
+12. Output image with contours around the defect pathces and mask.

 ## What are the main challenges you have faced?